scorpioSL/web_services_assignment2_SOAP/README.md

 ## Author

-Pulasthi Bandara - E1948303(University of Moratuwa, Sri Lanka)
+Pulasthi Bandara(AKA scorpioSL) - E1948303(University of Moratuwa, Sri Lanka)

 ## How to run